FAQs

 We welcome applications from people who fit most or all of the following criteria:

-Care about AI safety, and making future development of AI go well
+Care about AI safety, and making future development of AI go well;

-Relatively strong math skills (e.g. about one year's worth of university-level applied math)
+Relatively strong math skills (e.g. about one year's worth of university-level applied math);

-Strong coders (e.g. have a CS degree / work experience in SWE, or have worked on personal projects involving a lot of coding)
+Strong coders (e.g. have a CS degree / work experience in SWE, or have worked on personal projects involving a lot of coding);

-Have experience coding in Python
+Have experience coding in Python;

-Would be able to travel to London for 4-5 weeks for the programme duration.
+Would be able to travel to London for 4-5 weeks for the programme duration;

 We are open to people of all levels of experience, whether they are still in school or have already graduated.

 Note - these criteria are mainly intended as guidelines.
 If you're uncertain whether you meet these criteria, or you don't meet some of them but still think you might be a good fit for the program, please do apply!
-You can also reach out to me directly, at info@arena.education.
+You can also reach out to us directly, at info@arena.education.

 -